johnkhub/Core/Service/CONFIG.md

 -----

 The service is intended to be deployed in Docker.
 As such the mvn `containerize` profile should be selected.
-It will run as part of teh `package` life-cyle phase.
+It will run as part of teh `package` life-cycle phase.

 The result is a single jar file.